Setting Up a Linux VM

 - Back in Hyper-V Manager, right-click on the new VM and select Settings.

-- In the Settings dialog, click on Security and then check that Enable Secure Boot is checked.
+- In the Settings dialog, click on Security and then make sure Enable Secure Boot is checked.
 Under Template, select Microsoft UEFI Certificate Authority.

-- Click on Processor and check that the VM is assigned at least 4 CPU cores (more is better).
+- Click on Processor and make sure the VM is assigned at least 4 CPU cores (more is better).

 - Click on Checkpoints and uncheck the "Use automatic checkpoints" option if checked.